gab632/hackerrankExercises/README.md

 Some hackerrank exercises.
-Some of them are work in prograss.
+Some of them are completed.
-Some of them are solved.
+Some of them are yet to be solved.